Moh-Snoussi/microcontroller-smart-dimmer/README.md

  * Lights on if it detected a body movement and if there is little or no sourounding light
  * Light up any mode by an API request

+The project is compiled using CCS C Compiler and uses a 16F866 PIC Microcontroller.
+The main microcontroller program is multifunctiondimmer.c

+Circuit schematic, Programs, HEX files PCB circuit and proteus files are included in the root folder and the ref directory.

 <a name="Requirements"></a>
 ## 2. Requirements: